inspiredminds/contao-news-categories-search/README.md

 Contao News Categories Search
 =====================

 Contao extension to allow search results of the front end search module to be filtered by news categories.
+It adds two additional settings to Contao's regular front end search module: one to enable filtering and one to restrict filtering to certain categories.

+Once filtering is enabled, the search module will additionally show checkboxes for each category, whith the user can then select.

 ## Attributions